johnche/c-LinkedList/README.md

 Linked list implementation
 ===========================

-Implementation built on skorks version of [linked list in C]{https://github.com/skorks/c-linked-list}.
+Implementation built on [skorks](https://github.com/skorks) version of linked list in C.

 To do a leak check (runs valgrind), after compile: